alanvardy/dbbackup/README.md

 ## Licence

-This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/)
+This work is licensed under the MIT License.
+See LICENSE.md for more details.